jujhars13/presentation-aws-user-group-2015-05/presentation/presentation.md

 ***
 cont...
-- Run about 43 production boxes on avg
+- Run ~43 production servers up to 50+ during peaks
 - Use 20TB of S3 storage
 - Use 1TB of IO optimised RDS storage over 6 MySQL instances
 - Transfer out 2TB pm from EC2 and 9.5TB pm via CloudFront